aaaakshat/bookmarks/README.md

-# Jots
+# Bookmarks

-Some interesting things I've jotted down.
+Some interesting things

 ## Urbit